intershop/intershop-pwa/docs/guides/getting-started.md

 Use `npm run lint` to run a static code analysis.

-For development make sure the used IDE or Editor follows the [EditorConfig](http://editorconfig.org/) configuration of the project and uses [Prettier](https://prettier.io/) to help maintain consistent coding styles (see `.editorconfig` and `.prettierrc.json`).
+For development make sure the used IDE or editor follows the [EditorConfig](http://editorconfig.org/) configuration of the project and uses [Prettier](https://prettier.io/) to help maintain consistent coding styles (see `.editorconfig` and `.prettierrc.json`).

 Use `npm run format` to perform a formatting run on the code base with Prettier.

 ## Pre-Commit Check

-`npm run check` is a combination task of `lint`, `format` and `test` that runs some of the checks that will also be performed in Continuous Integration on the whole code base.
+`npm run check` is a combination task of `lint`, `format` and `test` that runs some of the checks that will also be performed in continuous integration on the whole code base.
 Do not overuse it as the run might take a long time.

 Prefer using `npx lint-staged` to perform a manual quick evaluation of staged files.
 This also happens automatically when committing files.
 It is also possible to bypass verification on commit, following the suggestions of the versioning control tool of your choice.